 The date letter, up until 1975, changed in May (on St. Dunstan's Day - the patron saint of silversmiths) of each year.
 Hence, an item described as "made in 1750", theoretically could have been made the following year and should really be described as being 1750/51.
 From 1975 the date letter was changed every year on January 1st.

-The date letter on early spoons (especially trefids) is the most vulnerable to being over-polished due to it's position high up the stem towards the terminal.
+The date letter on early spoons (especially trefids) is the most vulnerable to being over-polished due to its position high up the stem towards the terminal.
 Inability to read the date letter will reduce the value of the spoon.

-There are plenty of book available, with tables of all the date letter cycles for each assay office.
-Dating silver from hallmarks can with practice prove very straight forward.
+There are plenty of books available, with tables showing all the date letter cycles for each assay office.
+Dating silver from hallmarks, can with practice prove very straight forward.

 For more information please see separate section on assay offices.

 The Makers' Mark